blacksmithgu/obsidian-dataview/docs/docs/api/code-reference.md

 ### ⌛ `dv.io.load(path, [origin-file])`

 Load the contents of the given path (a link or string) asynchronously.
-Relative paths will bre resolved relative to the optional origi nfile (defaulting to the current file if not provided).
+Relative paths will be resolved relative to the optional original file (defaulting to the current file if not provided).
 Returns the string contents of the file, or `undefined` if the file does not exist.

 ```js